danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 | 6     | Unified button system with shared `.btn` base         |
 | 7     | Replace hard-coded hex values with CSS variables      |

 Before AI assistants, I'd have looked at csscaffold, thought "that's the right approach — I'll use it on my next project" — and done a conservative cleanup of what was there instead.
-Why?
-Because retrofitting an entire CSS architecture onto an existing codebase risks breaking things that used to work, and at the end the app still looks the same.
-But having a capable AI assistant changes the calculus.
+Retrofitting a whole CSS architecture risks breaking things that used to work, for zero visible payoff.
+But a capable AI assistant changes that calculus.

 The plan was clear.
 What wasn't yet clear was how to prove that each phase hadn't broken anything.